 Old Trafford & Etihad Stadium

 If it’s the city’s sporting history you want to experience then Old Trafford (home of Manchester United football club) and the Etihad Stadium (home of Manchester City football club) will unquestionably be on your list places to visit.
 Although both stadiums are outside the city centre, they can be easily accessed via the extensive metro link network that runs throughout the city.

-It would be impolite to not pay homage to some of the beautiful restaurants Manchester has to offer.
+It would be impolite to not pay homage to some of the beautiful restaurants that Manchester has to offer.
 San Carlos is centrally located in the city centre and is well-known as a celebrity’s favourite restaurant.
 Another recommended restaurant is Rosso, owned by Manchester United defender Rio Ferdinand; naturally it’s no surprise to regularly see footballers and celebrities.

 Throughout the year there’s a wide-variety of experiences ranging from the colourful Pride commemorations during the summer to its Christmas markets in the winter.
 The biennial Manchester International Festival offers a diverse range of events covering a range of arts located in venues throughout the city.